 What are the requirements?

-iVisa may be the one handling the bureaucracy, but you still need to provide everything that is necessary to get the process started.
-Even so, your effort is minimal, and all you have to do is put together a set of documents and some information.
+iVisa may be the one handling the bureaucratic side of things, but you still need to provide everything that is necessary to get the process started.
+Even so, all you have to do is put together a set of documents and some information.
 Here is what you are required to provide:

 Valid passport – to obtain a Sri Lanka ETA, all applicants must hold a valid passport that remains valid for at least another 6 months from the date of arrival in Sri Lanka.